Azure/OnBoardVMInsights/Policy/README.md

 ## Up-coming Additions
 Up-coming is following Policies
-- VM's not in OS scope of Log Analytics deployment policy
-- VM's not in OS scope of Dependency Agent deployment policy
 - VM's with Log Analytics extension in failed state
 - VM's with Dependency Agent extension in failed state